-Apart from regular mortgages, which are now available for longer periods and up to a later age than previously, there are products designed specifically for pensioners - allowing them to live in their homes until they die or move into residential care.
-There are two options available: a lifetime interest-only mortgage and lifetime interest roll-up mortgage.
+Aside from regular mortgages, discussed earlier, which are now available for longer periods and accessible up to a later age than previously, there are products designed specifically for pensioners - allowing them to live in their homes until they die or move into residential care.

 What is a retirement interest-only mortgage?